Nature Based Solutions in the Great Lakes

 Develop a management plan to monitor designed practices and enhancements to maintain long-term function and sustainability.

-Location: Lake Superior St Louis River Watershed- Slaughterhouse Creek & Hay Creek in Carlton County Minnesota
+Location: Lake Superior St Louis River Watershed- Slaughterhouse Creek in Carlton County Minnesota

 Goals